-- being mindful of chewing habits, such as biting the nails or chewing on pens, that can stress the jaw
+- being mindful of habits, such as biting fingernails or clenching the jaw, as these can stress the jaw

 - taking time away from activities that require extensive talking, such as lectures and meetings

 High stress levels can cause a person to grind their teeth and clench their jaw more often.
-Using relaxation techniques such as meditation, yoga, and deep breathing can help reduce tension in the jaw.
+Relaxation techniques, such as meditation, yoga, and deep breathing can help reduce tension in the jaw.

-Reducing stress can also help with other PsA symptoms, as stress can cause psoriasis and PsA flares.
+Reducing stress can also help with other PsA symptoms, as stress can trigger psoriatic flares.